-The first official game of cricket for players over the age of 60 was played at Brighton Victoria in 2003.
-The brainchild of John Hammer, the game featured cricket enthusiasts from north and south of the Yarra River.
-Success and publicity surrounding the game attracted interest by the Australian Cricket Society and a Victorian Country team led to the formation of the Victorian Over 60s Cricket Association (VOSCA).
+The first official game for cricketers over the age of 60 was played at Brighton Victoria in 2003.
+The brainchild of John Hammer, the game featured cricket enthusiasts north and south of the Yarra River.
+Success and publicity around the game attracted interest by the Australian Cricket Society and a Victorian Country team leading to the formation of the Victorian Over 60s Cricket Association (VOSCA).

-Interest in veterans cricket saw the creation of new clubs Bayside, Essendon, Ringwood and Whitehorse all joining VOSCA.
-The organisation has continued to grow every year with 24 Over 60s clubs fielding teams on Sundays and mid-week in season 2019-20.
-Its playing rules are tailored for veteran cricketers with the emphasis on participation, fellowship and staying fit and healthy rather than a winning at all costs attitude.
+Interest in veterans cricket saw new clubs Bayside, Essendon, Ringwood and Whitehorse all joining VOSCA.
+The organisation has grown every year with 25 Over 60s clubs fielding teams on Sundays and mid-week in season 2019-20.
+Playing rules are tailored for veteran cricketers with the emphasis on participation, fellowship and staying fit and healthy rather than a winning at all costs attitude.

 Victorian success created interest in veterans cricket around Australia.
 In 2006, John Hammer and Dr John Beaton organised the first Over 60s national championship in Canberra with 4 States competing.
 Success led to the creation of Seniors Cricket Australia tasked with organising annual National Championships.

 In 2019, 32 teams from all States and ACT competed in 4 Divisions of Over 60’s and 3 Divisions of Over 70’s cricket.
 Victoria’s streak of 3 consecutive Championship wins came to an end in 2019 with South Australia taking honours for the first time.

 In just it’s third season, Victoria fielded 40 teams in a domestic Over 50s competition, In March 2018, Victoria entered 5 teams in the inaugural Over 50s Australian Championships in Orange NSW winning the trophy as the best team in Division 1.
 Late 2018 saw Australia competing against 7 other Nations winning the inaugural Over 50s World Cup in Sydney.
-The second World Cup in Cape Town South Africa was abandoned half way through as a result of the COVID 19 world wide health crisis
+The second World Cup in Cape Town South Africa was abandoned half way through with the world wide COVID 19 health crisis.